Wang Hongwen

-Wang Hongwen (December 1935 – 3 August 1992) was a Chinese labour activist and politician who was the youngest member of the "Gang of Four."
+Wang Hongwen (December 1935 – 3 August 1992; also spelled as Wang Hung-wen) was a Chinese politician who was the youngest member of the Gang of Four.
 He rose to prominence during the Cultural Revolution (1966–1976), after organizing the Shanghai People's Commune, to become one of the foremost members of national leadership of the Chinese Communist Party (CCP).

 At the pinnacle of his power he was the second Vice Chairman of the CCP, and ranked third in the Communist Party's hierarchy.
-Following Mao's death in 1976, Wang was arrested and charged with "counterrevolutionary activity," then sentenced to life imprisonment in 1981.
+Following Mao's death in 1976, Wang was deposed in an intra-party coup, arrested and charged with "counterrevolutionary activity", then sentenced to life imprisonment in 1981.

-Biography
+Early life

 Wang was born in a village in the outskirts of Changchun, Jilin province.
-In the early 1950s he took part in the Korean War.
+In 1950 he joined the army and, in 1951, he took part in the Korean War as a messenger in the communication department and by playing the horn.

 He joined the Chinese Communist Party in 1953.
-After the war, he was sent to Shanghai to work in Shanghai No. 17 Cotton Textile Mill as the head of its security guards regiment, where he met Zhang Chunqiao and became involved in a Red Guards group.
+After the war, he was sent to Shanghai to work in Shanghai No. 17 Cotton Textile Mill as a machine operator and in 1960 he moved to the factory security department for militia work, where he later was placed in charge as a security cadre for all militia work on the factory.

+Political career

+On 12 June 1966, he opposed the factory authorities by posting a Big-character poster where he, and other signatories, accused them of practicing revisionism.
+Despite at first being admonished for this, he got the blessing of the Cultural Revolution work team dispatched to the factory.
+This first work team was replaced by a team sent by the Shanghai Provincial Committee which did not support Wang Hongwen's attack.

+In October he put up a second poster attacking this work team and founded a rebel group named "Warriors Sworn to the Death to Carry Through with the Cultural Revolution to the End."
+Then, he went with fifteen of his followers to Beijing and in his return won the admiration of other rebels of Shanghai.
+This catapulted him as the leader of the Shanghai Workers Revolutionary Rebel General Headquarters that was founded in November.

+Later, through this position he met Zhang Chunqiao and became involved in a Red Guards group.
 He organized the Shanghai Commune in January 1967, and was catapulted to national prominence as a daring rebel leader.